altgans/altgans.github.io/src/posts/neovim-setup.md

 TODO I believe that the fuzzy search via Telescope allows more keys beyond just `tab` and `ret`.
 Which?

+## Markdown One Sentence Per Line

+Do I really have to do this manually?

 ## Other / Advanced

 - maybe set up https://github.com/seth-brown/formd as described in https://aliquote.org/post/neovim-markdown/ to collect inline-references at the bottom, instead of in the text.